Hey, Google: ‘How Do You Pronounce Gonzaga?’

 The school’s name traces back to the patron saint Aloysius Gonzaga.
 Born in 1568, he renounced his family’s wealth to join a newly founded Catholic religious order called the Society of Jesus or Jesuits.
 While working as a young Jesuit, he risked his life to care for plague victims in Rome and ultimately died of the disease himself at age 23.

-In 1726, Pope Benedict XII canonized Aloyisius Gonzaga, and in 1887, half a world away, Father Joseph Cataldo opened a school along the banks of the Spokane River and named it after his fellow Jesuit and Italian.
+In 1726, Pope Benedict XII canonized Aloysius Gonzaga, and in 1887, half a world away, Father Joseph Cataldo opened a school along the banks of the Spokane River and named it after his fellow Jesuit and Italian.

 Which begs the question: How do Italians say Gonzaga?